tmikeschu/career-development-curriculum/module_two/README.md

 # Module Two Career Development

-In Module Two, career development builds off of strategies on how to be successful at Turing introduced in Module One along with competencies that have more direct correlations to the industry and the job search that will start in Module Three.
+In Module Two, career development builds off of strategies on how to be successful at Turing introduced in Module One and introduces competencies that have more direct correlations to the industry and the job search that will continue in Module Three.
 The following are key components of this module's curriculum:

 * Cultivate empathy when working with others
 * Building teamwork competencies using agile practices